apache/solr/solr/modules/ltr/example/README.md

    Alternatively, leave the `config.json` file unchanged and create a soft-link to your `liblinear` directory e.g.

-  `ln -s /Users/YourNameHere/Downloads/liblinear-2.1 ./modules/ltr/example/liblinear`
+  `ln -s /Users/YourNameHere/Downloads/liblinear-2.1 ./modules/ltr/example/liblinear`A

+3. Prepare your Python3 environment to run the training script.

+   `./gradlew solr:modules:ltr:syncPythonClientSourceCode`

+   This installs a Python client used to talk to Solr, making it and its dependencies available to the training script used by the step below.

-3. Extract features, train a reranking model, and deploy it to Solr.
+4. Extract features, train a reranking model, and deploy it to Solr.

   `cd modules/ltr/example`